We Roll Up Our Sleeves and Offer Live Crickets Online

 The term "roll up your sleeves" is a way of life on our critter farm.
-From digging in the dirt, to slinging chicken manure for our red worms, to preventing crickets from turning into cannibals, we are always shoulder deep in something messy.
+From digging in the dirt, to slinging chicken manure for our black soldier fly larvae, to preventing crickets from turning into cannibals, we are always shoulder deep in something messy.
 But it's something that we've been doing for generations.
 And it's something that comes natural.
 We're down to earth people that enjoy the creatures that crawl and squirm, and we enjoy the company of any one that respects the fruit of their labor.

 The clean crickets that we raise and sell are some of the happiest, healthiest, heartiest snacks on the internet.
 We raise them in Florida and Pennsylniva on home grown oranges and vegetation.
 This food source provides them with the best hydration and nutrition that growing crickets require.
 And not only does it keep them healthy at home, it makes them stronger and more tolerant to traveling across country.
 So you can expect healthy and lively crickets when they arrive to your home, all to benefit your bearded dragon diet, leopard gecko, or any other type of reptile or amphibian you're caring for.